Gridlock over: Virginia lawmakers approve Medicaid expansion

 Wednesday's voting marked the end of a more than four-year battle over whether Virginia should expand the publicly funded health care program for the poor.
 A fight over Medicaid expansion led to a standoff over the state budget in 2014 and again this year.

-Virginia Democrats have pushed for years to expand Medicaid, saying their state should not pass up the roughly $2 billion in extra federal funding the program would bring to the state.
-Republicans had previously blocked past expansion efforts, saying the long-term costs were unsustainable.
+Virginia Democrats have argued the state should not pass up the roughly $2 billion in extra federal funding the program would bring to the state.
+Republicans had previously been near unified in blocking past expansion efforts, saying the long-term costs were unsustainable.

 Those arguments were again replayed in the final hours before Virginia's partisan battle was finally ended.